 Violations & Sanctions

-- Violations should be reported as soon as possible to Public Safety.
+- Violations should be reported as soon as possible to Campus Safety.

 - Any violations of Wheaton College policies by an individual will be handled in accordance with applicable Wheaton College policies and procedures, which may include disciplinary actions up to and including suspension, expulsion or termination from Wheaton College.